MuruganBalachandran/MuruganBalachandran/README.md

 ## Profile

-Final-year Computer Science (AI & ML) engineer with a track record of shipping full-stack and ML systems end-to-end — from model design to production deployment.
+Computer Science (AI & ML) Graduate with a track record of shipping full-stack and ML systems end-to-end — from model design to production deployment.
 Two research papers accepted at IEEE-affiliated conferences.
 Built and deployed multiple GenAI-integrated products solo, each with a defined architecture, real datasets, and measurable scope rather than tutorial-grade demos.

 CGPA 8.19 · KPR Institute of Engineering and Technology, Coimbatore — 2022 to 2026